When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 When using it for this purpose, keep the journal, notebook, or diary in the space where you meditate or in that place where you find calm and peace.

-The best way to clear the clutter is through mindfulness techniques – A calming technique that enables a flow state of mind, aka the alpha state of mind.
-The Power of Flow by Belitz and Lundstrom, available at Amazon – see it here (affiliate link), explains living in the flow and how it can transform your life with meaningful coincidence.
+The best way to clear the clutter is through mindfulness techniques – A calming technique that enables a flow state of mind.

-Or, you could simply go outside and gaze at the Moon to still your mind and tune into your intuition.
+Or, you could go outside and gaze at the Moon and stars (or clouds) in the sky to clear your mind.

 3. Use meditation journaling prompts